 Creating art is a great activity to tackle with your toddler when you’re looking for something educational, fun, and versatile to fill both of your time with.
 While you can’t count on children this age to get projects “right,” you can bet they’ll have a blast creating something that’s unique and all their own.

 Art not only promotes learning in the form of familiarity and fun with colors and textures, but also encourages experimentation and individuality, which will build Baby’s self confidence.
-Here are a few fun areas of art you can explore with your toddler when he feels like rolling up his sleeves and creating a masterpiece.
+Here are a few fun areas of art you can explore with your toddler when they feel like rolling up their sleeves and creating a masterpiece.

 - Seasonal: What’s cuter than Baby’s little fingers and toes?
 Putting them on paper, of course!
-Use his tiny handprints to make a spring flower or fall tree, or dip those tootsies in some paint to create a summer starfish or winter “mistletoes.”
-Baby will love the chance to get messy with some paint on his hands and feet.
+Use their tiny handprints to make a spring flower or fall tree, or dip those tootsies in some paint to create a summer starfish or winter “mistletoes.”
+Baby will love the chance to get messy with some paint on their hands and feet.
 And when you’re done, you can use the projects for some sweet, homemade decor.
-Don’t forget to add the date so you can look back and see how much he’s grown!
+Don’t forget to add the date so you can look back and see how much they're grown!